-Vince’s first book, The World in a Grain: The Story of Sand and How It Transformed Civilization, was released on August 7, 2018.
+Vince’s first book, The World in a Grain: The Story of Sand and How It Transformed Civilization, was was a finalist for a PEN/E.O.
+Wilson Award and a California Book Award, and has been translated into five languages.
 Wired magazine editor-in-chief Nick Thompson calls it “a riveting, wonderfully written investigation.”
-Senator John McCain says Vince’s coverage of the issue is “a must-read.”
+Senator John McCain called Vince’s coverage of the issue “a must-read.”

 “Impassioned and alarming.”
 The Washington Post